ankit1329/Eml-Parser/README.md

 ## Change Log
 ### 1.2.2
 * added options `{highlightKeywords: String[], highlightCaseSensitive: true| undefined}` to highlight keywords provided in `highlightKeywords` option, `highlightCaseSensitive: true` will do case sensitive match to highlight keywords.
 Works with all functions which return email content in any format (html, pdf, image, etc).
+### 2.0.0
+* added .msg parser.
+Parsed results do not have the same fields, check result object below.
 ## Reference

 ### Class: EmlParser